-Most health care professionals are now trained to encourage questions.
-Even if they don't ask, be bold, honest and speak up.
+Most health care professionals are trained to encourage questions.
+Even if they don't ask, be bold and speak up.
 If it's a crisis and you forget a question, most providers have online forms for sending questions or concerns.

 - Use a notebook or note app on your phone to write questions that arise before your visit.